 The room keys in hotels are designed to meet most guests’ requirements.
 Almost all hotels use them both as keys and cards that can be used for various purposes, such as opening the door to your room or paying for services using a pre-installed credit system.

-Of course, it is not always possible to avoid problems with the operation of such keys or cards.
-The technology is constantly evolving, but sometimes there may be failures in hotel systems due to malfunctions of some components.
+Of course, avoiding problems with operating such keys or cards is not always possible.
+Technology is constantly evolving, but sometimes there may be failures in hotel systems due to malfunctions of some components.
 In addition to outright failures, sometimes guests inadvertently cause damage that prevents the key from functioning normally.

 What is an Electronic key card in a hotel?

 A key card is a plastic card with a magnetic strip.
 You use it to unlock your room in the hotel, so you don’t have to worry about carrying around keys.
-Some key cards also work like debit cards for paying for things at the hotel, like food or drinks.
+Some key cards also work, like debit cards for paying for hotel things like food or drinks.